ThaBeanBoy/ThaBeanBoy/README.md

 ## About Me

-## Repos, Commit History & Activities
+## Repos, Commit History and Activities